World War I: Conduct of the War

 Aggression

-Historians argue as to whether World war I could have been avoided.
-Certainly the European system had many hared values and interconnections that argued against war.
+Historians argue as to whether World War I could have been avoided.
+It was unlike world war II, awar thast did not need to be fought, but ghat does not mean it could hve been provided.
+Certainly the European system had many shared values and economic and social interconnections that argued against war.
+Rationality in the heated nationalistic environment pre-War Europe is not what prevailed.
+The decesion for war was essentially irrational.
 Germany's desire for greater influence and the Kaiser's eratic personality were major factors.
-Bismarck might have avoided war, but the Kaiser was the complelete oposite of Bismarck.
-German Chancellor Theobald von Bethmann-Hollweg made no serious efforts to stop the spiral toward war.
-Then there was France's passionate desire to regain Alsace-Loraine as well as the nationality problems in the Balkans and Austria-Hungary were probably more than could be resolved thrpugh diplomacy.
+The key steop was the Kaiser's 'blank chevk' to the Austrians.
+We are not entirely sure why the Kaiser took this step.
+It appears to have been the personal ambitions and eaagerated ego of Wilhelm II.
+He saw himself as brillint and that neither he or Germany was given his due.
+He rested on the works of his Bismarck anf=d his Grrandfther.
+He felt the need to meaure up to them.
+There were issues t play in Germny, such as the Franco-Russian Treaty nd the growing olish ethnic popultion in the east, but it seems tgo have been the Kaiser's need to show strength thst resulted in the Blank Check Bismarck might have avoided war, but the Kaiser was the complelete oposite of Bismarck.
+German Chancellor Theobald von Bethmann-Hollweg made no serious efforts to stop the spiral toward war and seems to have asctually been more instragent ghan the Kaiser.
+Then there was France's passionate desire to regain Alsace-Loraine.
+The nationality problems in the Balkans and Austria-Hungary's attempt to confront them proved more than could be resolved through diplomacy, at least in the time frame available.
+The key step toward war was surely the Kaiser's decision to write Austria-Hungary a blank check to deal with Serbia.
 We can't help but think that even if the European powers had successfully negotiated the 1914 Balkans crisis that another crisis would have eventually brought war.
+The only way to have prevented the war was to appease Germany and this would just have meant that the Kaiser would have learmed that the way to prevail in future crisis was to flext Germny's military mussles.
 But of course no one can be sure.
-One historian persuasively argues argues that the rapidity in which the crisis developed was just too fast for early 20th century communications to contend with.
+One historian persuasively argues argues that the rapidity in which the crisis developed was just too fast for early-20th century communications to contend with.
 [Strachan]

 Declaration of War (August 1914)